MarkTaylor7/Battleship/README.md

 <li>Various image and sound editors, including Inkscape, PhotoPad, and Audacity</li>

 # Credits
 My coach, Leon Chisholm, has been a source of guidance, knowledge, and encouragement throughout the entire development timeline.
 I can't thank him enough for his support.
+Matthew Kennedy was a wealth of knowledge as UI/UX coach, and his feedback was very useful in optimizing the game's look and feel.